QLYCode/SPC-Seg/README.md

-# SPS-Seg: A SAM-Guided Progressive Consistency Framework with Anatomical Priors for Scribble-Supervised Segmentation
+## SPS-Seg: A SAM-Guided Progressive Consistency Framework with Anatomical Priors for Scribble-Supervised Segmentation

-#### [📌] The paper has not yet been published, and the source code will be released upon official publication.

-This repository is the official implementation of the paper SPC-Seg
+👉 Accepted at **IEEE ICASSP 2026**: This repository is the official implementation of the paper SPC-Seg.

 ## Datasets

 ### ACDC